First published on 4 February 2014

 Once emblemised in Tammany Hall, such corruption persists.
 Just look at the unfolding scandal involving the Democratic state senator who, with his business backers, allegedly bribed Republican party bosses to advance that senator’s bid to run as the city’s mayor.
 Integrity agencies like the Campaign Finance Board work in tougher thickets than their Australian equivalents.

-Before diving into the details of New York’s campaign finance scheme, it’s worth taking in the bigger picture of the Big Apple.
-Australian local governments handle rates, roads and rubbish.
-American cities tackle much more.
+Before diving into the details of New York’s campaign finance scheme, it’s worth taking in the bigger picture of this city.
+Australian local governments handle rates, roads and rubbish; American cities tackle much more.
 New York’s mayor and its council run emergency and health services, and public housing and schools, and even maintain the nation’s largest urban university.
 As its recent ban on e-cigarettes shows, the city has many social and regulatory tendrils.

 New York City famously marries five boroughs or sub-cities into a single administrative entity, more like the City of Brisbane than Sydney or Melbourne’s small, CBD-focused councils.
 It is not an isolated metropolis, and forms the heart of a “tri-state” district almost as populous as Australia.
 As a regional magnet, many more folk have a stake in NYC’s economy, culture and governance than enjoy its electoral franchise.
 In size, scope and complexity, this is a city-state, not a city council.
 So political legitimacy and integrity are big issues.